simkaurd/3040-A2/README.md

 * [Static Website](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site): official github documentation for hosting a static website via Github Pages.

 ## Acknowledgements
-I would like to express my gratitude to Andrew Etter for their insight on Technical Writing via their book Modern Technical Writing.
+I would like to express my gratitude to Andrew Etter for their insight on Technical Writing via their book, Modern Technical Writing.
 Additionally, I appreciate my group members Vishal Singh Heer and Hridai Mehta for their valuable input and critique which helped polish this document.
-At last, I would like to acknowledge our professor, Stewart Wilcox for their aid in making this project successful!
+At last, I would like to acknowledge our professor, Stewart Wilcox for their aid in making this project possible!

 ## FAQs
 1. Why is my resume not showing on the static website?